Staff

 Prior to moving to Washington, he was privileged to be one of the first staff attorneys at a legal clinic dedicated to representing LGBTQ community members across southern Ohio and previously served as a compliance and housing attorney for an innovative multistate law firm.
 He obtained his BSBA from The Ohio State University and his JD from Capital University Law School.
 Andy joined Skagit Legal Aid in July of 2020.

-Andy is an active Ex Officio Member of the Skagit County Bar Association, a member of the Washington State Bar Association Pro Bono & Public Service Committee, and an Executive Committee Member of the Washington Pro Bono Council.
-He is also a member of the King County Bar Association, American Immigration Lawyers Association, the Washington Defender Association, and the American Bar Association.
+Andy is an active Ex Officio Member of the Skagit County Bar Association, the current Chair of the Washington State Bar Association Pro Bono & Public Service Committee, and a current Co-Chair of the Washington Pro Bono Council.
+He is a member of the King County Bar Association, American Immigration Lawyers Association, the Washington Defender Association, and the American Bar Association.
+Andy is also licensed to practice before the Swinomish Tribal Court and the Makah Tribal Court.

 Austin Hellman